 Students taking double degree combinations in which one of the degrees is from the School of Design & Environment (which comes under both Group A and B) must take one GEM each from Group A and Group B.

-Students taking double degree combinations involving degrees from faculties in Group A (Science and Technology) or within the same faculty in Group A must take at least one GEM from Group B (Humanities and Social Sciences).
-Students taking double degree combinations involving degrees from faculties in Group B (Humanities and Social Sciences) or within the same faculty in Group B must take at least one GEM from Group A (Science and Technology).
+Students taking double degree combinations involving degrees from Faculties/Schools in Group A (Science and Technology) or within the same Faculty/School in Group A must take at least one GEM from Group B (Humanities and Social Sciences).
+Students taking double degree combinations involving degrees from Faculties/Schools in Group B (Humanities and Social Sciences) or within the same Faculty/School in Group B must take at least one GEM from Group A (Science and Technology).

 If a student reads GEMs which are cross-listed with the second degree programme, and uses them to fulfil the major requirement for the second degree, then the student should have taken other additional GEMs to fulfil the GE requirement.

-Students will not be required to take breadth modules if the degrees are from two different Faculties, as modules taken from one Faculty will satisfy the breadth requirements of the other Faculty.
-Students must take breadth modules if the degrees are within the same Faculty.
+Students will not be required to take breadth modules if the degrees are from two different Faculties/Schools, as modules taken from one Faculty/School will satisfy the breadth requirements of the other Faculty/School.
+Students must take breadth modules if the degrees are within the same Faculty/School.

 For students admitted in AY2015/16 and onwards (except students from Law, Medicine, Dentistry and the University Scholars Programme):

-(c) Faculty Requirements: A student reading for a double degree within the same Faculty will only need to fulfil one set of faculty requirements.
-If the two degrees are from two Faculties, both sets of faculty requirements will have to be fulfilled.
+Faculty Requirements: A student reading for a double degree within the same Faculty/School will only need to fulfil one set of faculty requirements.
+If the two degrees are from two Faculties/Schools, both sets of faculty requirements will have to be fulfilled.

-(d) Major Requirements: At least two-thirds of each major must be fulfilled by distinct (i.e. not overlapping) modules.
+Major Requirements: At least two-thirds of each major must be fulfilled by distinct (i.e., not overlapping) modules.
 A minimum 60% of major credits of each of the degrees must be letter graded and factored in the CAP of each degree.

-(e) Unrestricted Electives: Students will not be required to take Unrestricted Elective (UE) Modules.
-However, if UE modules are taken, these can be used to count towards the requirement of either degree programme.
+Students will not be required to take Unrestricted Elective (UE) Modules.
+However, if UE modules are taken, these can be used to count towards the requirements of either degree programme.

 For students admitted from AY2007/08 onwards, the rule of 60-MC limit on Level 1000 modules is applicable to the modules counted towards each degree in the DDP.
 That is to say, DDP students should not exceed 60 MC of Level 1000 modules within each of the two individual sets of modules meant for each of the two degrees.
 In other words, the Level 1000 modules are not counted in a cumulative manner for the whole DDP.